Say you need to complete a major project or tackle a task you've been

 Momentum is everything.
 Don't take a walk, or watch a little TV, or goof around on the internet.
 You will need breaks, but those breaks should reinforce your sense of activity and accomplishment.

-Pick a few productive tasks you like to perform -- and gain a sense of accomplishment from -- and use those for your breaks.
-Spending even a few minutes in the land of inactivity weakens your resolve.
+perform -- and gain a sense of accomplishment from -- and use those for

 8. Don't quit until you're done -- even if finishing takes longer than expected.